Born In: Cleveland, Ohio, U.S

 In 1984, Holbrook got married to actor and singer, Dixie Carter.
 He starred in a number of sitcoms with Dixie.
 The couple did not have any children.
 Dixie died of cancer in 2010.
 After her death, a local community in her hometown, Tennessee, constructed the ‘The Dixie Carter Performing Arts Center’ in her memory.

-Holbrook is a converted Christian.
-However, he is known to keep liberal views, and he tends to criticize the ‘Bible’ at times.
-He holds independent views on politics.
+Holbrook was a converted Christian.
+However, he was known to keep liberal views, and he criticized the ‘Bible’ at times.
+He held independent views on politics.

-Holbrook is known for his strong views on politics.
-He criticized the ‘Republican Party’ while Barack Obama was still in office.
-In 2017, he criticized President Donald Trump, saying that Trump was “trying to distort the American dream.”
+Holbrook was also known for his strong views on politics.
+He had criticized the ‘Republican Party’ while Barack Obama was still in office.
+In 2017, he had criticized President Donald Trump, saying that Trump was “trying to distort the American dream.”

 Hal Holbrook Movies